learn-co-curriculum/phase-1-intro-to-context/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fe/Used_Punchcard_%285151286161%29.jpg/800px-Used_Punchcard_%285151286161%29.jpg" alt="Image of a punched card, used in early computers" />

 These cards, or "records," often had information on them in "fields."
-In the `first_name` field you'd find a first name, etc. So when a business needed to figure out how much to pay each person for a week's work, something like the following would happen:
+In the `first_name` field, you'd find a first name, etc...
+So when a business needed to figure out how much to pay each person for a week's work, something like the following would happen:

-* Load up all the employees' cards into a tray
+- Load up all the employees' cards into a tray
-* Feed the tray of cards into the computer
+- Feed the tray of cards into the computer
-* The computer would read in each card and calculate the hours worked for the week per card
+- The computer would read in each card and calculate the hours worked for the week per card
-* The computer would emit a new card with all the old data but this a new field added like `wagesPaidInWeek33OfYear: 550`
+- The computer would emit a new card with all the old data but this card would have a new field added called something like `wagesPaidInWeek33OfYear: 550`
-* The computer would also print out a table of the employee name and the amount owed
+- The computer would also print out a table of the employee name and the amount owed

 > **ASIDE**: Come to think of it, iterating over a collection, performing a
 > transformation and emitting a new collection where every element has been